microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `<name>` | true | Specifies the slot name.
 Valid slot name must match this kind of regex expression: [a-zA-Z0-9-]{1, 60}.
 `<configurationSource>` | false | The configuration source used to create a deployment slot.

-> Note`<name>` is pure slot name, not the name with webapp name as prefix in the portal.
+> Note the `<name>` is pure slot name, not the name with web app name as the prefix in the portal.

 If you specify an existing deployment slot to do the deploy, `<configurationSource>` will be ignored even it's configured.

 Or, if you want to create a new deployment slot and deploy to it at the same time, you could specify configuration source as you like.

-`<configurationSource>` could be set to **New** to create a brand new slot without any configuration, or set to **Parent** to create a slot and copy the configuration from parent webapp.
+`<configurationSource>` could be set to **New** to create a brand new slot without any configuration, or set to **Parent** to create a slot and copy the configuration from parent web app.
 Besides, you could set it to the name of another existing deployment slot.
 It will copy the configuration of that slot during creation.
 If not configured, **Parent** will be used as default.